 Appendix D Notes on accessibility

-Special attention has been paid to make this HTML version as accessible as possible, especially to readers using Assistive Technology (AT), such as screen readers.
-It has, however, not been extensively tested.
-If you are using it with a screen reader or Braille terminal, or are helping a student who relies on such tools (e.g., as instructor or accessibility advisor), and you have feedback please get in touch!
+If you are using the HTML version of this book with a screen reader or Braille terminal, or are helping a student who relies on such tools (e.g., as instructor or accessibility advisor), and you have feedback please get in touch!

 Navigation and styles